Office of the Registrar Grades

 F. MID-TERM GRADING

 Examinations designated as “mid-terms” are neither required nor encouraged.
-However, students whose progress is unsatisfactory based on quizzes, papers, class participation, attendance, etc., should be reported on WebAdvisor.
-(See the academic calendar for the appropriate date each term.)
-Students will be notified to check WebAdvisor and a master list of students producing unsatisfactory work will be compiled and distributed to faculty advisors and Student Life personnel as an aid in counseling advisees.
+However, students whose progress is unsatisfactory based on quizzes, papers, class participation, attendance, etc., should be reported by their faculty using the Early Alert process at the beginning of each semester.